kstenschke/trader/README.md

 This was a playground project to experiment w/ stocks.

+### Further development / contributions

 For the lack of time i'll probably NOT continue working on this.
 Before archiving the project in the hope that someone might find it useful, i changed the used API (from the now shut-down Yahoo finance API) to IEX Cloud and added a facade, so different APIs should be easily connectable.

+*Please note:* This project is archived (read-only) now, so no pull-requests will be possible.
+Please feel free to fork and play with the project on your own new branch.

 ## Installation